Warrior III -Virabhadrasana III

 Step by step

-- Starting in a High Lunge with your right foot forward, hips are square to the front of the mat, arms are either side of your ears with the hands shoulder distance apart or palms touching.
+- Starting in a High Lunge with your right foot forward, hips facing the front of the mat, arms on either side of your ears, shoulders distance apart or palms touching.

-- Activate your core by lifting your pelvic floor muscles and drawing in the lower belly, navel to spine.
-Engaging Mula and Uddiyana Bandhas for stability and lightness.
+- Activate your core by lifting your pelvic floor muscles (Mula Bandha) and drawing the lower belly in and up (Uddiyana Bandha).

-- On an exhale fold from the hips lowering your torso and arms so that they are around a 45 degree angle with the floor.
+- As you exhale, fold from the hips lowering your torso and arms a little so that they are diagonal with the floor.

 - Focus on a point on the floor just in front of your mat.

-- Inhale, root down through the front foot and begin to shift your weight forwards.
-Starting to lift the back foot from the floor.
+- As you inhale, root down through the front foot and shift your weight forwards, lifting the back foot from the floor.

-- Begin to straighten the standing leg as you bring your body and left leg parallel with the floor.
+- Straighten the standing leg as you bring your upper body and left leg parallel to the floor.
+Point the toes down to the floor.

-- Extend out through both the raised foot and the hands.
+- Extend out through the raised foot and the hands.

-- To come out of the pose, exhale and start to bend the standing leg as you lift the torso and lower the raised leg, with control, back into High Lunge.
+- To come out of the pose, bend the standing leg as you exhale and step back into High Lunge, with control.
+Step forward to Mountain Pose /Tadasana as you inhale.

 - Repeat on the other side.

-- Practise this pose with your hands touching a wall or the back of a tall chair.
-This will help you get used to the actions in the body while helping with your balance.
+- Practise this pose with your hands against a wall or the back of a tall chair.
+This will allow you to get used to the actions in the body while helping with balance.

-- Keeping the standing knee bent can help with balance.
+- Keeping the standing knee bent a little will also help with balance.

-- Your core is your friend!
-Engaging the lower belly will help with stability.
+- Engaging the lower belly will help with stability.

-- Warrior III tones and strengthens the legs, arms, back and core muscles.
+- Warrior 3 pose strengthens the legs, arms, back and core muscles.

-- Warrior III also teaches body awareness as you learn to adjust your own position in space.
+- Teaches body awareness and proprioception as you learn to adjust your own position in space.

 Watch out for